sympy/sympy/doc/src/guides/solving/solve-matrix-equation.md

 NonInvertibleMatrixError: Matrix det == 0; not invertible.
 ```

-## If You Encounter a Problem With SymPy Matrix Solving
+## If You Encounter a Problem With SymPy Matrix Equation Solving

 If you know your matrix equation has a solution, and SymPy cannot find it,
 please post the problem on the [mailing